marcouderzo/CSDemoParser/Worklog.md

 ```

-ShowPlayerInfo() is called.
+The `ShowPlayerInfo()` function is called.
 We only let the parser print the player position.

 ```
 bool ShowPlayerInfo( const char *pField, int nIndex, bool bShowDetails = true, bool bCSV = false )